mlivesu/cinolib/examples/README.md

 # Examples
-This folder contains a number of sample programs that illustrate the functionalities of CinoLib.
+This folder contains a number of sample programs that illustrate the core functionalities of CinoLib.

 ### How to compile the example projects
-To compile the examples you'll need to download CinoLib and [Eigen](http://eigen.tuxfamily.org) on your machine, and to install [Qt](https://www.qt.io) and [libQGLViewer](http://libqglviewer.com/index.html) for the GUI.
-Each sample project comes with its own configuration file (.pro), in which details on the aforementioned libraries are specified.
+To compile the examples you must download CinoLib and [Eigen](http://eigen.tuxfamily.org) on your machine, and install [Qt](https://www.qt.io) and [libQGLViewer](http://libqglviewer.com/index.html) for the GUI.
+Each sample project comes with its own configuration file (.pro), in which links to the aforementioned libraries are specified.
 Alternatively, you can compile all the examples together by considering the file `build_all_examples.pro`.
 Configuration files require minimal editing prior compilation.
 Specifically, you need to:

 * change the path `/usr/local/include/eigen3` with the local path to your Eigen headers
 * change the path `/Library/Frameworks/QGLViewer.framework/Versions/2/Headers` with the local path to your QGLViewer headers